 Affordable, Common Sense Funding Approach

-The RESEARCH CONSORTIUM’s first study is appropriately focused on the proper, efficient, cost-effective and compliant use of precision medicine by value-based, ERISA-regulated plans.
+The Research Consortium’s first study is appropriately focused on the proper, efficient, cost-effective and compliant use of precision medicine by value-based, ERISA-regulated plans.
 Experts agree that pharmacogenomics will change the way medicine is practiced by becoming the starting point of treatment and the foundation of value-based healthcare.
-Phase I of the Precision Medicine Translational Research Study will involve the GINA-compliant PGx testing of 15,000 plan participants managed by some two dozen forward-thinking, single- and multi-employer TPAs.
-The contract to form this study has been awarded to the Precision Medicine Research Group...see www.ThePMRG.com
+The Genetic Benefits Risk Management Study will involve the ERISA/GINA-compliant PGx testing of 100,000 plan participants managed by two dozen forward-thinking, single- and multi-employer TPAs.

 Successfully helping forward-thinking TPAs achieve their goals -- since 1985